gtuck/web3400-Course-Docs/PHP-Code-Examples.md

 **Identical `===`**

 Checks if two values are equal and of the same type.
-It returns `true` only if both the value and the type are the same.
+It returns `true` only if the value and the type are the same.

   ```php
    if (3 === "3") {